Women’s Backpacking Gear

 The biggest con of the Plasma 1000 is its extremely high price tag.
 However, if you’re a thru-hiker or backcountry traveler looking for truly top-of-the-line, ultralight warmth for 3-season trips, the Plasma 1000 is worth every penny for unrivaled comfort and huge weight savings.

 The MontBell Plasma 1000 is a trailblazer in the world of ultralight gear and leads the pack for its low weight and exceptional warmth.
-This jacket is a must-have for those whose top priority is weight savings – without compromising on comfort.
+This jacket is a must-have for those whose top priority is weight savings – without compromising on warmth and comfort.

 REI 650 Down Jacket

-Best Value Down Jacket
+Best Budget Down Jacket

 Price: $129